Vikorimperator/Vikorimperator/README.md

 # Hi there 👋 I'm Victor Gonzalez

 ### 🔭 I have extensive experience in integrating information from various disciplines to achieve a given objective.
 I have used Python to automate processes, detect anomalies, missing data, impute data and generate machine learning models.
 I have used SQL to extract information, create views and manage the database.
-I have worked in AWS environments (Sage Maker) for the analysis of information and development of machine learning models.
+I have worked in Azure environments for the analysis of information and development of machine learning models.

 ### I possess extensive knowledge and expertise in data analysis and supervised learning techniques.
 To remain up-to-date with the latest industry trends and advancements, I constantly invest my time in professional development and training programs.